saltysystems/overworld/doc/sessions/sessions.md

 ## Starting a session
 Sessions are usually started automatically by WebSocket or ENet handlers, but in some cases it may be desireable to start a session manually and join it to a zone.
-For example, if you wanted to create a non-player character (NPC) that acts as an autonomous agent in a zone, you start a session for that NPC and implement all of the relevant message handlers.

 To start a session, you will need to call the session supervisor via `ow_session_sup:new/1` and give it some [proplist](https://www.erlang.org/docs/26/man/proplists) corresponding to the properties of the session process listed in the previous section.
 For example,